If you have received a traffic ticket give CAJ Paralegals a call.

 A CVOR operator is the person or legal entity responsible for the operation of a commercial motor vehicle.
 The operator is responsible for:

+The conduct of the driver.
 The mechanical safety condition of the vehicle.
+The goods or passengers on the vehicle.